Diane McBain: Career

-"Disappearance", reappearance, and Presley film

 In August 1965 McBain's parents reported her as missing.
 It turned out she had checked herself into a hotel in San Diego under the name "Marilyn Miller" for "a change of faces, scenery and attitudes...
 I just wanted to be Miss Nobody from Nowhere."
 She said she had been despondent over a slackening income and not getting the type of roles she wanted.

 She was Elvis Presley's leading lady in Spinout (1966) alongside Shelley Fabares and Deborah Walley, and later that year she guest-starred on Batman.

-AIP

 McBain made two films with Fabian Forte at American International Pictures, Thunder Alley (1967), directed by Richard Rush, and Maryjane (1968), directed by Maury Dexter.
 Dexter then put McBain in the lead of AIP's The Mini-Skirt Mob (1968), a hit at the box office.

 McBain supported Gardner McKay in I Sailed to Tahiti with an All Girl Crew (1968) and went to Crown International Pictures for Five the Hard Way (1969) aka The Sidehackers.
 She toured Vietnam in 1968 with Tippi Hedren and Joey Bishop.

-1970s and 1980s

 During the 1970s, McBain slowed her career somewhat to care for her son Evan, though she continued to make guest appearances in a number of television series.
 "I never really cared about superstardom, I only cared about the roles that were available to those who were superstars," she later said.
 "I was motivated to continue on in the face of total failure because I had a child to rear on my own with little help from his father.
 Acting was the best way for me to make money and the best way for me to be a more present mom in my son's life.
 Full-time jobs brought in money but kept me away from the day-to-day life of my child."

 McBain guest-starred on Love, American Style, Mannix, To Rome with Love, Land of the Giants, and Mod Squad.

 She had roles in the features The Delta Factor (1970), The Wild Season (1971), Huyendo del halcón (1973), Wicked, Wicked (1973), and The Deathhead Virgin (1974), which she later called "the stupidest screenplay I ever had to work with."

 McBain also guested on the TV series The Wide World of Mystery, Police Story, Barbary Coast, and Marcus Welby, M.D..

 Towards the end of the 1970s and in the early 1980s McBain was in Donner Pass: The Road to Survival (1978), The Life and Times of Grizzly Adams, Hawaii Five-O, Charlie's Angels, Eight Is Enough, Days of Our Lives, Dallas, Matt Houston, Airwolf, The Red Fury, Crazy Like a Fox, and Knight Rider.
 She also worked steadily in regional theatre.